As the weather is gradually getting warmer and the Spring semester is starting to wrap up, it’s the perfect time to start thinking about summer plans.

 2. Santa Severa

 Santa Severa is another beautiful option, and is even closer than Santa Marinella.
 This beach is beautifully calm and quiet, and even has a castle from the 1400s that you can explore.
 To get there, take the same train from Trastevere, but just get off one stop before S. Marinella.
-This should take just less than 45 minutes.
+This should take less than an hour.

-The beach at Ostia-lido is larger than those listed above as it was once one of Rome’s ancient ports.
+The beach at Ostia is larger than those listed above, as it was once one of Rome’s ancient ports.
 You can rent an umbrella for some shade, and/or stroll along the boardwalk while stopping in the cafes and restaurants.
 To get there, you can take the Metro B line to Piramide station.
-From there you can take the train to Roma-lido.
-Be sure to get off at the Lido Centro stop.
-It will only take about half an hour!
+From there take the train to Ostia Lido.
+Be sure to get off at the Lido Centro or Cristoforo Colombo stop.
+From Piramide it will only take about 45 minutes!

 Fregene beach is just north of Ostia.
-Enjoy the long stretches of sand, and a wide selection of local restauraunts!
-To get to Fregene, you should take the Metro A line to Cornelia–Direction Battisini.
+Enjoy the long stretches of sand, and a wide selection of local restaurants!
+To get to Fregene, you should take the Metro A line to Cornelia, direction Battistini.
 From there you can take the local bus to Fregene.
-You can get there in an hour or less!
+From Cornelia, you can get there in an hour or less!

 Alexa Vujaklija (Shearer)